hotsh/rstat.us/README.md

 development respectively.
 When running the site locally, these files will automatically be compiled by the application when requested.

-When preparing for deployment, we compress our stylesheets and javascripts, as well as embedding what images we can.
-To compile Coffeescript and SCSS, use the following rake task:

-    $ bundle exec rake assets:precompile

 Note: This relies on some sort of coffee compiler being installed globally.
 If you get "undefined method 'compile' for nil:NilClass", that might be your problem.
 On Ubuntu, installing the nodejs package fixes this; for other